 - 2 teaspoons vanilla extract

-- Add sugar, water, and vanilla bean to a small saucepan over medium heat.
+- Add sugar, water, and the vanilla bean and seeds to a small saucepan over medium heat.
 Bring to boil a full boil, then remove from heat.
-Let sit for at least ½ hour (up to 2 hours).
+Let sit for at least 1/2 hour (up to 2 hours).
 Add vanilla extract.
 Pour syrup over a fine-mesh sieve to catch the vanilla pod and any pieces.
 Store refrigerated in an airtight jar; keeps up to 2 weeks.

 - Ice or coffee ice cubes